-- Fans who wish to see multiple games, but do not want to invest in the entire season, can choose from a variety of ticket plans enabling them to purchase weekend only or weeknight only combinations. - The next level of commitment is to purchase one of seven different "Six-Packs" of predetermined games. - Advance ticket sales for individual games begin in late February.
-The Shea Stadium Ticket Office usually sells as many as 100,000 seats on the first day of advance sales. - Fans may continue to purchase tickets to individual games throughout the season.
+- Fans who wished to see multiple games, but did not want to invest in the entire season, could choose from a variety of ticket plans enabling them to purchase weekend only or weeknight only combinations. - The next level of commitment was to purchase one of seven different "Six-Packs" of predetermined games. - Advance ticket sales for individual games began in late February.
+The Shea Stadium Ticket Office usually sold as many as 100,000 seats on the first day of advance sales. - Fans could continue to purchase tickets to individual games throughout the season.

 For any of the five options, the most expensive tickets for any game would be those for central, close-to-the-field seats; the least expensive tickets would be for the far-away bleacher and upper-tier seats; and intermediate locations would command intermediate prices.
-(See Figures 5.10 and 5.11.)
-There are also a limited number of lux-ury suites available, primarily purchased by corporations for enter-taining clients and employees.
+(See Figure 5.7 and Table 5.4.)
+There were also a limited number of luxury suites available, primarily purchased by corporations for entertaining clients and employees.